chainapsis/ewallet/documentation/key_share_node.md

 ## Software Requirements

+- Mac OS or Linux operating system
 - Docker 27+

 If you plan to use your own database,

 - Postgres 17+

-## Installation
+## Installation Guide

 We officially support launching the application suite using Docker Compose.
 Docker images and volumes are defined in the `docker-compose.yml` file.
 For those that want to use their own databases, use this file to configure the system.

-1. Clone the public repository and navigate to the Docker setup directory:
+1. Clone the repository and navigate to the Docker setup directory:

 ```bash
 git clone [https://github.com/chainapsis/ewallet.git](https://github.com/chainapsis/ewallet-public.git)